How to Install Free SSL with Let's Encrypt on Ubuntu

 }

-After saving your configuration, test it before reloading:
+After saving, test the configuration before reloading:

 sudo nginx -t